sitandr/mdbook-typst-highlight/README.md

 # mdbook-typst-highlight

-This is a preprocessor for [mdbook](https://github.com/rust-lang/mdBook) that uses [syntect](https://github.com/trishume/syntect) and [Typst syntax for Sublime Text](https://github.com/hyrious/typst-syntax-highlight/tree/main) to produce highlighted Typst code.
+This is a preprocessor for [mdbook](https://github.com/rust-lang/mdBook) that uses [syntect](https://github.com/trishume/syntect) and [Typst syntax for Sublime Text](https://github.com/hyrious/typst-syntax-highlight/tree/main) to produce&_render_ highlighted Typst code.

 Here is an example of output: